Johnonyango/gallery/README.md

 * Password:12345

 ## Known Bugs
 1. Images showing locally but on heroku app they come blank.
-The team responsible for this app is working round t
+The team responsible for this app is working round the clock to coorect the error.
+2. So far a user can search by tittle as the category and location has so small bugs, agan the team is working to correct that as soon as posible.

 ## Technologies & Resources/Tools Used
 Technologies used include: